|

 Beats

-with a straight lead punch.
-When the fist is midway between its original
+strikes with a straight lead punch.
+When the fist is midway between its

-position and full extension, this is a half beat time.
-Then the punch
+original position and full extension, this is a half beat time.
+Then the

-withdraws midway between full extension and its original place in the
+punch withdraws midway between full extension and its original place in

-fighting stance, this is a half beat of time.
-If the opponent were to hit
+the fighting stance, this is a half beat of time.
+If the opponent were to

-with a full extension on two beats of time.
-In Jeet Kune Do, practitioners
+hit with a full extension on two beats of time.
+In Jeet Kune Do,

 Body Feel